- 24 May 2021

 Mozenda’s Cookie Stores feature allows you to save cookies for use in building and running your agents.
-Just like when you browse to a site manually, when your agent goes to the website, the site will use the cookies to "recognize" your agent to restore your session information and preferences, allowing you to simplify your agent design.
+Just like when you browse to a site manually, when your agent goes to the website the site will use the cookies to "recognize" your agent and restore your session information and preferences, allowing you to simplify your agent design.

-Every cookie has an expiration date, but it varies, based on its website.
-Once the cookie expires, you'll have to create a new cookie for your agent. you'll need to refresh it in the Agent Builder before running the agent again.
+Every cookie has an expiration date, but it varies based on the website.
+Once the cookie expires, you'll have to create a new cookie for your agent.
+You'll need to refresh it in the Agent Builder before running the agent again.

 Save and load cookies in the Agent Builder